Thinkful-Ed/node-sql-sequelize-lessons/content/1.2.2/content.md

 Note that these database names correspond to the default values we've put in `config.js`.

 Now we need to seed our dev database with restaurants data from the `nyc-restaurants-data-backup.sql` file in this repo.
-Make sure you're inside the project folder, and then run `psql dev-restaurants-app -U dev -f ./nyc-restaurants-data-backup.sql `.
+Make sure you're inside the project folder, and then run `psql -U dev -f ./nyc-restaurants-data-backup.sql dev-restaurants-app`.
 If all went well, you'll see an output that looks like this:

 ![restaurants-backup.png](restaurants-backup.png)